By Paul Taylor

 You should be!

-It provides the true underlying mechanism behind androgenetic alopecia and can explain the genetic link to hair loss, how the hormone DHT is involved, and provide answers to those very important questions above (something the current theory cannot do).
+Skull expansion provides the true underlying mechanism behind androgenetic alopecia.
+It can explain the genetic link to hair loss, how the hormone DHT is involved, and provide answers to those very important questions above (something the current theory cannot do).

 And if you're still in any doubt about the skull expansion hypothesis, why not simply contact a hair loss specialist and ask those five questions?